 If you think you it takes more power to use an airdam or splitter, you’re wrong.
 Miata’s have exposed front tires and a nose that deflects air under the car.
 Adding an airdam lowers drag and lift.

-There’s a great CFD study done by the Hancha group that shows the effect of an airdam.
+There’s a great CFD study done by the Hancha group (now also posted by Velox) that shows the effect of various front-end combinations.

 In the chart, compare #2 (lowered Miata) to #5 (lowered Miata with Supermiata style airdam).